Mohammed20201991/EvoPINN/README.md

 # EvoPINN: An Evolutionary Physics-Informed Neural Network Framework

-EvoPINN is a hybrid machine learning framework that integrates **Genetic Algorithms (GA)** with **Physics-Informed Neural Networks (PINNs)** and traditional **Artificial Neural Networks (ANNs)** to model complex physical phenomena.
-It automates neural architecture and hyperparameter tuning using evolutionary strategies, while simultaneously embedding physical constraints into the learning process.
+EvoPINN is a hybrid machine learning framework that integrates **Physics-Informed Neural Networks (PINNs)** with traditional **Artificial Neural Networks (ANNs)** to model complex physical phenomena.We utlize it to Predict the Collapse Potential in Chemically Stabilized Unsaturated Gypseous Soils, while simultaneously embedding physical constraints into the learning process.

 ---